 Year 8, 9, 10 and VCE Forms will be available for collection from the School General Office at the beginning of Term 3.

 Places at The University High School will be allocated in the following priority order.

-Parents are required to complete the Application for Enrolment, Year 7, 2015 and return it to the Principal of the Government Primary School by 30 May, 2014.
+Parents are required to complete the Application for Enrolment, Year 7 (distributed by Primary Schools) and return it to the Principal of the Government Primary School by 22 May, 2015.
 This form serves to ‘track’ the progress of a student’s application in accordance with the expression of preference (priority) listed on the form.

 The University High School Application Form will be available directly from The University High School.